jsreport/docs/docs/reports.md

 In this case you receive response with `Location` header containing url to the rendering status page.
 It will be something like `http://jsreport-host/reports/id/status`.
 You can then ping the status page to check if the rendering is done.
 In that case the response status will be `201` and the location header will contain address to the stored report.

+The other option to trigger async rendering is to send http header `jsreport-Options-Reports-Async=true`.
+In this case jsreport won't need to wait for available worker to parse the input and the response will be fully immediate.

 ## Public reports
 The stored reports are protected by [authentication](/learn/authentication) as any other entity by default.
 However, you can expose the report to the public by adding `options.reports.public=true` to the rendering request.